AQuadic/Hantoor_dashboard_Reactjs/.github/instructions/memory.instruction.md

 - 2025-08-03: Fixed broken image in DiscountPercentage component by correcting image path to use Vite public directory root-relative path.
 - 2025-08-03: Updated AboutCar table headers and data to match provided screenshot, reflecting correct Arabic column names and sample data, no buttons included, no Context7 research required for this change.
 - 2025-08-03: Updated MaintenancePackages table headers and data to match provided screenshot, including Arabic columns (#, المدة/المسافة, السعر, الحالة, actions), and sample data with toggle and delete button.
 No Context7 research required for this change.
+- 2025-08-10: Completely rewrote font implementation for "Helvetica Neue W23 for SKY" custom font.
+Moved font files to public directory, updated @font-face declarations with modern best practices (font-display: swap, WOFF2 priority), configured Tailwind CSS with CSS-first approach, added font preloading in HTML head, and fixed table styling issues where numbers appeared bold.
+Fixed critical issue where English fonts appeared bold by correcting @font-face declarations - discovered we only have the bold variant (Bd) of the custom font, so updated system to use "Helvetica Neue" for normal text and "Helvetica Neue W23 for SKY" only for bold text.

 ## Current Task - Adding Missing Permissions